G. Spencer-Brown

-George Spencer-Brown (2 April 1923 – 25 August 2016) was an English polymath best known as the author of Laws of Form.
+George Spencer-Brown (2 April 1923 – 25 August 2016) was an English polymath best known as the author of the 1969 book Laws of Form, a study of mathematics and philosophy.
 He described himself as a "mathematician, consulting engineer, psychologist, educational consultant and practitioner, consulting psychotherapist, author, and poet".

-Life
+Early life and education

+Born in Grimsby, Lincolnshire, England, Spencer-Brown attended Mill Hill School (1936-41).
+In 1940 he passed the First M.B., a preliminary scientific exam for medical students at the London Hospital Medical College (now part of Barts and The London School of Medicine and Dentistry).
+He worked there with James Dixon Boyd on experiments in the special senses, and with Daniel Harris with experiments on hypnosis.
+He joined the Royal Navy as a telegraphist in 1943 and having passed a practical exam with the highest recorded score in 1944 he transferred to the Electrical Branch to become a Radio Mechanic (Wireless).
+He conducted successful trials in the of hypnosis for dentistry at HMS Collingwood and left the Navy with the rank of lieutenant in 1947.

-Born in Grimsby, Lincolnshire, England, Spencer-Brown attended Mill Hill School and then passed the First M.B. in 1940 at London Hospital Medical College (now part of Barts and The London School of Medicine and Dentistry).
-After serving in the Royal Navy (1943–47), he studied at Trinity College, Cambridge, earning Honours in Philosophy (1950) and Psychology (1951), and where he met Bertrand Russell.
-From 1952 to 1958, he taught philosophy at Christ Church, Oxford, took M.A. degrees in 1954 from both Oxford and Cambridge, and wrote his doctorate thesis Probability and Scientific Inference under the supervision of William Kneale which was released as a book in 1957.
+He then became a member of Trinity College, Cambridge, earning Honours in Philosophy (1950) and Psychology (1951), and where he met Bertrand Russell.
+In 1952 he gained a fellowship at Christ Church, Oxford where he taught until 1958.
+He received M.A. degrees in 1954 from both Oxford and Cambridge.
+However although his doctoral thesis Probability and Scientific Inference (written under the supervision of William Kneale) was published as a book in 1957, he never went through the formal process of gaining a PhD.

+Working for Mullard

+Whilst at Cambridge University Spencer-Brown had met Ivan Vladimir Idelson: they both represented Cambridge University in the 1948 Oxford vs Cambridge varsity chess match.
+When he found himself unprepared to cope with what to do next, after his fellowship at Christ Church came to a close, he contacted Idelson, who put him up for a year.
+Idelson, who was working for Mullard Equipment Limited, also found him a job a year later, when he said that he was interested in a job there.

+Kingsley Hall

 During the 1960s, he became a disciple of the innovative Scottish psychiatrist R. D. Laing, frequently cited in Laws of Form.
 In 1964, on Bertrand Russell's recommendation, he became a lecturer in formal mathematics at the University of London.
 From 1969 onward, he was affiliated with the Department of Pure Mathematics and Mathematical Statistics at the University of Cambridge.
 In the 1970s and 1980s, he was visiting professor at the University of Western Australia, Stanford University, and at the University of Maryland, College Park.

-During his time at Cambridge Spencer-Brown was a chess half-blue.
-He held two world records as a glider pilot, and was a sports correspondent to the Daily Express.
-He has also written some novels and poems, sometimes employing the pen name James Keys.
-Spencer-Brown died on 25 August 2016.